Constitutional Court Procedure Act

 Article 92

-(Transitional Rules on the Peremptory Period of the Pending Cases Lodged before the Coming into Force of this Act)
+(Transitional Rules on the Peremptory Period of the Pre-Commencement Pending Cases)

-Petitions concerning the constitutionality of final court decisions as provided for by Article 59 Paragraph 1 are not permissible if the service of the relevant court decision is made prior to the coming into force of this Act.
-Notwithstanding, where the relevant final court decision adopts opinions of any Grand Chamber of the Supreme Court or the Supreme Administrative Court, such petition may be lodged within six months after the coming into force of this Act.
+No petition concerning the constitutionality of final court decisions as provided for by Article 59, Paragraph 1 is permissible if the service of the relevant court decision is made prior to the coming into force of this Act.
+Notwithstanding, where the relevant final court decision adopts opinions of any Grand Chamber of the Supreme Court or the Supreme Administrative Court, a petition may be lodged within six months after the coming into force of this Act.

 For petitions under Article 59, Paragraph 1 concerning the constitutionality of laws and those under Article 83, Paragraph 1, the peremptory period of six months will run from the effective date of this Act if the service of the relevant final court decision is made prior to the coming into force of this Act.
 The proviso to Article 90, Paragraph 1 and Article 91 shall apply mutatis mutandis to the adjudication of such petitions.

-Except for criminal decisions of final court, no petition under the preceding Paragraph is permissible if five years or more have passed since the service of the relevant final court decision.
+Except for final criminal decisions, no petition under the preceding Paragraph is permissible if five years or more have passed since the service of the final court decision.

 For petitions lodged in accordance with Article 65, Paragraph 1, the peremptory period of six months will run on the effective date of this Act if the dispute occurs prior to the coming into force of this Act.